threax/Threax.Pipelines/ExampleDeployment/Readme.md

 Scripts will run without prompts once you do these things.

 # Setting Up Remote Server
 This will create a new server setup on a remote server.
+This can be used on a totally blank Ubuntu server and all prereqs will be installed.

+If you want to setup containers on a new remote Ubuntu server do the following:
 1. Create the new server with ssh installed.
 Unlock sudo if wanted.
 1. Create certs in the cert folder.
 1. Run `ssh-keygen` if you haven't already.